Snowflake-Labs/terraform-provider-snowflake/docs/resources/database.md

 ### Required

-- `name` (String) Specifies the identifier for the database; must be unique database name.
+- `name` (String) Specifies the identifier for the database; must be unique for your account.

 ### Optional